apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 This requires the logged in OpenShift user to be cluster admin.

-Now you need to assign cluster admin permissions to *automagic* default ServiceAccount under which the installation is performed by applying the following yaml (also see the picture below the YAML).
+Now you need to assign cluster admin permissions to *apollo-one-shot* default ServiceAccount under which the installation is performed by applying the following yaml (also see the picture below the YAML).

 The ServiceAccount needs to have cluster admin to be able to create all resources needed to deploy the platform.